 N.B.
-Students entering Year 1 who are currently under age 18 years are required to document an adolescent Tdap vaccine given age 14-17 years.
-A booster dose of vaccine will be required in Year 2.
+Students entering Year One who are currently under age 18 years (all are in the Midwifery or Nursing Basic Stream A programs) are required to document an adolescent Tdap vaccine given age 14-17 years; a booster dose of vaccine will be required on or after the 18th birthday.

 Previous immunization against pertussis or a history of natural pertussis infection does not provide lifelong immunity.
 There is no routine antibody testing available to determine immune status to pertussis.